China's Xi Jinping warns against overloading energy investments during meeting - ExBulletin

 China's Xi Jinping warns against overloading energy investments during meeting

+President Xi Jinping warned of an unbalanced rush of investment in the new energy sector and promised China would be a place of fair competition during a meeting with business leaders and economists, held in the part of a dispute with the United States and Europe over alleged industrial overcapacity is almost certain to degenerate.

-Xi, who previously warned of economic bubbles resulting from the injection of excess resources into certain areas, said support for the three new products of electric vehicles, lithium-ion batteries and solar panels solar panels must be adapted to local conditions.
+Xi, who previously warned of economic bubbles resulting from the injection of excess resources into certain areas, said support for the “three new” products – electric vehicles, lithium-ion batteries and solar panels – must be “adapted” to local conditions.

+The new energy industry should not be the only concern, he told a meeting with business executives and economists on Thursday, because transforming traditional industries can also develop “new productive forces” – a term invented last year to describe emerging sectors, primarily technology-related, that could replace traditional sectors like real estate as drivers of economic growth.

 Xi made the comments while responding to Zhang Bin, a researcher at the Chinese Academy of Social Sciences, who cited fierce domestic competition and falling prices.

+The meeting, held in Jinan, Shandong province, brought together leaders from across public and private sectors, including staff from technology start-ups, Hong Kong Companies and foreign investment companies.
+The high-level conclave has been closely watched as it precedes the much-anticipated third plenary of the Communist Party Central Committee – a meeting that usually unveils major economic policies.

-Enthusiasm for the three aforementioned new products, which show promise as essential goods for the global ecological transition, has led local governments to spend heavily to support their own champions, with companies focusing primarily on the lower end of the chains value rather than pushing technological boundaries.
+Enthusiasm for the “new three” – the aforementioned products that show promise as essential goods for the global green transition – has led local governments to spend heavily to support their own champions, with companies focusing primarily on the extreme lower value chains rather than pushing technological frontiers.

+External forces are also a factor.
+Washington announced its intention to increase prices on about $18 billion worth of Chinese goods in strategic sectors like electric vehicles, batteries, steel and critical minerals, and the issue of overcapacity was raised in a statement by G7 finance chiefs released this weekend -end.

+The European Union launched several investigations determine the nature of Chinese subsidies to green technology producers.
+The question is whether the introduction of these products into EU markets constitutes dumping and whether government support for Chinese companies operating within the EU is sufficient to qualify as an unfair advantage.

 Chinese officials have expressed their own concerns about excess capacity, but they have also refuted claims from the United States and Europe that the country is deliberately flooding global markets with cheap goods to crowd out competitors, particularly in new energies.